pan33/vue3-cmp-h-copy-label/README.md

     |---- README.zh-CN.md  .....................
 The README chinese edition of component h-copy-label
 /example ...................................
 The example code of component h-copy-label usage
 ```

+# Usage
+Refer to the detailed usage instructions in `/h-copy-label/README.md`